Deva (1989 film): Soundtrack

 All the songs were composed and scored by Upendra Kumar.

 Release

 The film received an extremely good reception at the box office.
 The positive word of mouth helped in the movie's successful theatrical run.
-The movie ran for 15 weeks.
-The movie has become a cult film among Dr.Vishnuvardhan's fans.
+The movie ran for 25 weeks.
+The movie has become a cult film among Vishnuvardhan's fans.
 The movie is often considered to be one of the best action films in his career.

 Home media

 The movie was made available as VOD on Amazon Prime Video.

 The VCDs and DVDs of the film were released by Sri Ganesh Video.